-Obturator hernias are the least common hernia of the pelvic floor.
+- Obturator hernias are the least common hernia of the pelvic floor.
 These are mostly found in women who have had multiple pregnancies or who have lost significant weight.
 The hernia occurs through the obturator canal, another connection of the abdominal cavity to the leg, and contains the obturator artery, vein, and nerve.

 Hernias of the anterior abdominal wall

-The abdominal wall is made up of muscles that mirror each other from right and left.
-These include the rectus abdominus as well as the internal obliques, the external obliques, and the transversalis.
+The abdominal wall is made up of two sets of muscles on each side of the body that mirror each other.
+They include the rectus abdominus muscles, the internal obliques, the external obliques, and the transversalis.

 - Incisional hernias occur as a complication of abdominal surgery, where the abdominal muscles are cut to allow the surgeon to enter the abdominal cavity to operate.
 Although the muscle is usually repaired, it becomes a relative area of weakness, potentially allowing abdominal organs to herniate through the incision.